 While a country’s INDCs would largely determine where the largest reductions could be made, coherence across policies, technology transfer, funding for climate change and conducive trade agreements are required to translate the INDCs into action.
 ASPEN provides a forward-looking plan to promote cooperation and joint actions across ASEAN Member States that would allow for sustainably addressing the sources and impacts of climate change.
 Efforts under this Strategic Priority will focus on five programmatic areas: (i) adaptation and resilience, (ii) mitigation, (iii) technology transfer, (iv) climate finance, and (v) cross-sectoral coordination and global partnerships.

-ASEAN Joint Statements on Climate Change aim to articulate ASEAN’s common position during negotiations at the Conference of the Parties (COPs) to the UNFCCC.
-Statements are adopted by ASEAN Leaders during annual ASEAN Summits.
-As of July 2016, there have been seven ASEAN Joint Statement or Declarations on Climate Change shared at the UNFCCC COPs in 2007, 2009, 2010, 2011, 2014, 2015 and 2016.
+ASEAN Joint Statements on Climate Change serve the purpose of articulating ASEAN's common position during negotiations at the Conference of the Parties (COPs) to the UNFCCC.
+These statements are adopted by ASEAN Leaders during the annual ASEAN Summits.
+Starting in 2007, there have been thirteen ASEAN Joint Statements or Declarations on Climate Change shared at the UNFCCC COPs, with statements issued in 2007, 2009, 2010, 2011, 2014 and every subsequent year until 2022.

 ASEAN Member States have supported other initiatives specific to peatlands and control of air pollution.
 For instance, the programme on the Sustainable Use of Peatland and Haze Mitigation in ASEAN (SUPA; 2016-2019), a joint ASEAN-EU initiative, is focusing on improving sustainable peatland management, managing risks of forest fires and reducing transboundary haze in ASEAN, and consequently mitigating the adverse impacts of climate change.